lsst-ts/observatory-ops-docs/AuxTel/Troubleshooting/ATCS/ATDome-Fails-to-Arrive-In-Position.rst

 ===============

 If the slew was initiated from a script, you may see an error traceback similar to the one below.
-This is triggered by the timeout that is excepted when the ATDome never arrives to its final position.
+This is triggered by the timeout that is expected when the ATDome never arrives to its final position.

 .. dropdown:: ATDome Traceback: RuntimeError